Creating your personal website using Quarto

 You can delete _site/ if it exists and if you’re publishing with GitHub Pages

-1. Build / render your website.
-Click on the Build tab (top left pane in RStudio if you have the default layout), then Render Website.
-You should see a minimal, albeit functional, soon-to-be website appear in the Viewer tab.
-Click on the A browser window overlaid by an arrow pointing up and angled to the right. button to open your file in your web browser.
+1. Render your website.
+Click on the Build tab (top left pane in RStudio if you have the default layout), then Render Website (alternatively, you can run quarto render in the Terminal).
+You should see your minimal, albeit functional, soon-to-be website appear in the Viewer tab.
+You can click on the A browser window overlaid by an arrow pointing up and angled to the right. button to open your file in your web browser.
 Note: your website is currently being hosted by your local machine, not at a searchable URL.
 We’ll get there soon though!

 1. Send all of your website files from your local git repository to your remote GitHub repository: